 In 1914, Dr. Edward Kendall first purified and structurally identified thyroxine, the principal thyroid hormone.
 Subsequently, in 1950, he received the Nobel Prize for identifying, isolating and synthesizing adrenocortical steroids — including cortisone — and introducing them as anti-inflammatory agents for the treatment of arthritis, adrenal insufficiency and other such disorders.

 In addition to the activities of the full-time staff, the Division supports an extensive training program in Endocrinology, Diabetes, and Metabolism Research.

 The Endocrinology Fellowship Program in the Mayo School of Graduate Medical Education is designed to prepare you for the broad practice of this subspecialty by providing excellent, well-rounded training in clinical and research endocrinology.

 Support Endocrine Research

 Philanthropy provides essential support for endocrine research.
-Read about how your gift can advance the discovery of endocrinology-related treatments.
+Learn how your gift can help.